uri-yanover/4qbits/_pages/professional-faq.md

 ---
 **TL;DR**: My job is to do everything necessary for a SW organization to get from Point 0 to Point Value, often over tricky terrain.

+In more words:

+**When I'm given**: an ability to task a team of 2-5 reasonable  eople - whether by being their direct manager or by having a cooperating manager, and a basic degree of managerial tact (i.e., not giving my people tasks over my head)

+** I give**: Crushing business problems which would have otherwise required 10 or 20 people.

+**Through**: being able to make very precise and economical choices about product, operations, selecting appropriate technologies and programming techniques, taking care of operations and business scaling.

 # FAQ

 > Q: What kind of challenges do you undertake?